CodeYellowBV/storybook-addon-gemini/README.md

 This addon for storybook will allow you to see Gemini screenshot tests directly inside your storybook.

 **This is a Work in Progress.
-At the moment this depends on some modifications on the `gemini-gui` package, which I need to PR first.
+At the moment this depends on some modifications on the `gemini-gui` package (see [this PR](https://github.com/gemini-testing/gemini-gui/pull/72)).
 So don't use it yet!!**

-A lot of it is either copied or inspired from [storybook-addon-specifications](https://github.com/mthuret/storybook-addon-specifications).
+This package is inspired a lot from [storybook-addon-specifications](https://github.com/mthuret/storybook-addon-specifications).

 \*insert screenshot\*